Transfers from One Program to Another Interprovincial (Guidelines for)

-If the RECEIVING PGME Office or program determines they cannot accommodate a transfer request, the HOME PGME office will be notified and it will be their responsibility to notify the transfer applicant.
+If the receiving PGME Office or program determines they cannot accommodate a transfer request, they will notify the home PGME office, and it will be the home PGME Office’s responsibility to notify the transfer applicant.

 If a transfer request is accepted:

-1. If the Resident is accepted into the RECEIVING program, the RECEIVING PGME Office, in consultation with the RECEIVING program, will issue a conditional offer contingent on the release from their HOME School.
-A copy of the letter of offer will be provided to the HOME School (so confidentiality will not be possible after this point).
+1. If the Resident is accepted into the receiving program, the receiving PGME Office, in consultation with the receiving program, will issue a conditional offer contingent on the release from their home school.
+A copy of the letter of offer will be provided to the home school (confidentiality will not be possible after this point).

-• Of note, training level may be impacted by the transfer.
+· Of note, training level may be impacted by the transfer.
 The anticipated training level will be detailed in the letter of offer.
-See provincial/local guidelines.

-2. Should the Resident decide to accept, the Resident must inform their HOME Program Director and PGME Office and request a release from they/their HOME program and arrive at a mutually acceptable departure date.
+2. Should the Resident decide to accept, the Resident must inform their home Program Director and request a release letter from their home Program.
+A national transfer will typically occur on July 1 of that year.

 · If the normal date of July 1 cannot be accommodated, the home program should discuss a mutually acceptable departure date with the home PGME Office.